artsiomkaltovich/zython/README.md

-to brush map of Australia and two states with the same border won't have any common color, or try to understand which units you should hire in your favourite strategy game, so you will have the strongest army for that amount of many you can use CP.
+to brush map of Australia and two states with the same border won't have any common color, or try to understand which units you should hire in your favourite strategy game, so you will have the strongest army for that amount of money you can use CP.

 Zython lets you express such model with pure python, so there is no need to learning new language and you can easily integrate CP into your python